DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/DXAv2-TestVersion/README.md

 ***

 **Thanks for your interest in using the DXA<sup>2</sup>.
 Using the DXA<sup>2</sup> for the first time requires three simple steps and we encourage you to read these instructions and watch the corresponding tutorial videos before trying to use the DXA<sup>2</sup> for the first time.
-Links to the three videos can be found [NEWVIDEO](NEWLINK).**
+[Links](#Links-to-Tutorial-Videos) to the three videos can be found below.**

 # Content
 * [Step 1: Formatting and exporting your DXA scan reports](#Step-1-Formatting-and-exporting-your-DXA-scan-reports)